reiyw/academic-kickstart/content/post/sending-notification-to-slack-from-jupyter-notebook.md

 Note that `'<Incoming Webhooks URL>'` should be replaced with yours.

 The following shows usage.
-By writing `%slack [message]` at the end of the cell, you can receive notification when it is finished.
+By writing `%slack [message]` at the end of the cell, you can receive notification when it has finished.

 | Jupyter |   | Slack |
 |---------|---|-------|